azenko/ToolScripts/README.md

 List :
 - full_dock_backup.py : Create a backup file (.tar.gz) in /opt/fullBackup of all your Docker Container
 - wordpress_sql_backup.py : Create a backup file (.tar.gz) in /opt/cBackup of a Database and Wordpress Directory (Use BorgBackup)
+- wordpress_sql_backup_no_incr.py : Create a backup file (.tar.gz) in /opt/fBackup of a Database and Wordpress Directory